MicrosoftDocs/win32/desktop-src/wpd_sdk/iwpdserializer.md

 ---
-Description: 'The IWpdSerializer interface is used by the device driver to serialize IPortableDeviceValues interfaces to and from the raw data buffers used to communicate with the application.Applications do not need to use this interface, because the data is serialized and deserialized automatically when calling IPortableDevice::SendCommand.To get this interface, call CoCreateInstance and pass in IID\_IWpdSerializer.' ms.assetid: '837bd850-6e27-4f8e-a612-d16f61b92b1d'
+Description: The IWpdSerializer interface is used by the device driver to serialize IPortableDeviceValues interfaces to and from the raw data buffers used to communicate with the application.Applications do not need to use this interface, because the data is serialized and deserialized automatically when calling IPortableDeviceSendCommand.To get this interface, call CoCreateInstance and pass in IID\_IWpdSerializer. ms.assetid: 837bd850-6e27-4f8e-a612-d16f61b92b1d
 title: IWpdSerializer interface
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IWpdSerializer interface

 The **IWpdSerializer** interface is used by the device driver to serialize [**IPortableDeviceValues**](iportabledevicevalues.md) interfaces to and from the raw data buffers used to communicate with the application.

-Applications do not need to use this interface, because the data is serialized and deserialized automatically when calling [**IPortableDevice::SendCommand**](iportabledevice-sendcommand.md).
+Applications do not need to use this interface, because the data is serialized and deserialized automatically when calling [**IPortableDevice::SendCommand**](/windows/win32/PortableDeviceApi/nf-portabledeviceapi-iportabledevice-sendcommand?branch=master).

 To get this interface, call **CoCreateInstance** and pass in **IID\_IWpdSerializer**.